Cooking On The Ranch

 Let’s take a look.

-Baked Huevos Rancheros Sauce Ingredients
+Baked Huevos Rancheros Ingredients

 This rancheros sauce starts with a sauté of sweet orange bell pepper, onion, garlic and Poblano chiles cooked until almost caramelized.
 Cumin and Mexican Oregano are added to season the sauce.
 Add the eggs and it’s off to the oven.